-9. In deciding what, if any, sanction to impose, Panels should apply the principle of proportionality, considering the following questions in order to balance the interests of the public with those of the registrant:
+- 9.10.
+In deciding what, if any, sanction to impose, Panels should apply the principle of proportionality, considering the following questions in order to balance the interests of the public with those of the registrantwhether the chosen sanction: - is the sanction an appropriate exercise of the Panel's powers?: - is-it a suitable means of attaining the degree of public protection identified by the Panel?; - does it taketakes account of the wider public interest-issues, such as maintaining public confidence in the profession?; - is-it the least restrictive means of attaining that degree of public protection?; - is it proportionate in the strict sense, striking and strikes a proper balance between the protection of the public and the rights of the registrant?.

-- is the sanction a legitimate an appropriate exercise of the Panel's powers? - is it a suitable means of attaining the degree of public protection identified by the Panel? - does it take account of wider public interest issues, such as maintaining public confidence in the profession? - is it the least restrictive means of attaining that degree of public protection? - is it proportionate in the strict sense, striking a proper balance between the protection of the public and the rights of the registrant?
+Insight and remorse

-Insight and remorse Equality and diversity
+10.11.
+The CouncilHCPC is committed to promoting equality and valuing diversity and Panels are expected to adhere to that commitment and to conduct proceedings in a fair and non-discriminatory manner.

-- 10. The Council is committed to promoting equality and valuing diversity and Panels are expected to adhere to that commitment and to conduct proceedings in a fair and non-discriminatory manner. - 11.
+- 11.12.
 The primary purpose of fitness to practise proceedings is to identify and secure a proportionate measure of public protection rather than to punish.
-A key factor in many cases will be the extent to which a registrant recognises his or her failings and is willing to address them. - 12.
-In taking account of any insight, explanation, apology or remorse offered by a registrant, Panels are reminded that there may be cultural differences in the way that these may be expressed both verbally and non-verbally and especially where the registrant may not be using his or her first language. - 13.
+A key factor in many cases will be the extent to which a registrant recognises his or her failings and is willing to address them. - 12.13.
+In taking account of any insight, explanation, apology or remorse offered by a registrant, Panels are reminded that there may be cultural differences in the way that these may be expressed both verbally and non-verbally and especially where the registrant may not be using his or her first language. - 14.
 There is a significant difference between insight and remorse.
-In deciding what, if any, sanction is required, the issues which the Panel need to determine is consider are whether, based upon the available evidence, the registrant has genuinely recognised his or her failings, and the steps needed has taken or is taking any appropriate remedial action to address them and whether there is a risk of repetition.
-Those issues should be addressed by consideration of the evidence on those issues rather than focusing on the exact manner or form in which this they may be explained or expressed.
+In deciding what The degree of insight displayed by a registrant is central to a proper determination of whether fitness to practise is impaired and, if any, so, what sanction (if any) is required, the.
+The issues which the Panel need to consider are include whether the registrant-: - has admitted or recognised any wrongdoing; - has genuinely recognised his or her failings, - has taken or is taking any appropriate remedial action to address them and whether there is a risk of repetition.; - is likely to repeat or compound that wrongdoing. - 13.15.
+Those issues should be addressed by consideration of the evidence on those issues rather than focusing on the exact manner or form in which they may be explained or expressed. - 14.16.
+Registrants are expected to be open and honest with service users and, generally, Panels should regard registrants' candid explanations, expressions of empathy and apologies as positive steps.
+Importantly, they will rarely amount to an admission of liability by the registrant concerned and, in the absence of evidence to the contrary, should not treated as such by Panels.